- Mental Health»

 Let's Wake up into Spirituality from Nightmare of Sameness

 In some very simple terms which are well understood by anyone who has already set their foot on that path, spirituality means change, flow, growth.
 In that sense, habit and sameness are its biggest obstacles.

 Just look at so many of those folks in their advanced age how agoraphobic they have become, glued to their home and to their familiar routines, which, when disturbed become a big issue.
-Oftentimes they eat the same foods day in day out, insist on wearing their "favorite clothes", have their designated chair in the house, and what not in a name of their addiction to a routine.
+Oftentimes they eat the same foods day in day out, insist on wearing their same "favorite clothes", have their same designated chair in the house---and what not in a name of their addiction to a routine.

-Or those unfortunate depressed folks - depression certainly being opposite of spirituality - how they avoid any dynamism of life, like social interacting, parties, travel, even work.
-Sameness seems to be the only life setup in which they can handle the gloom of their existence.
+Or those unfortunate depressed folks---depression certainly being opposite of spirituality---how they avoid any dynamism of life, like social interacting, travel, even work.
+Sameness seems to be the only life arrangement in which they can handle the gloom of their existence.

 Journeys for Spirituality

 Travel, and I don't mean business trips but travel for fun, is a great contributing factor in personal growth, and consequently in spiritual evolvement.
 It derails all those trains of habitual thoughts, emotions, and perceptions that are dictated by our routinized style of life.